-Professor Myers taught in the Lower Merion School District in Pennsylvania and helped to create a best-practice inclusive autism support program there.
+Professor Myers taught in the Lower Merion School District in Pennsylvania and helped to create a best-practice inclusive program there.
 She opened a regional center for autism services in 2006 and served as Executive Director before joining the center’s consultation team in 2011.
 Beth holds a dual appointment with the Kelberman Center for Autism Services as Director of Special Projects.
-She has provided school consultations for students with autism and staff development to over 50 school districts.
-Additionally, Professor Myers is the faculty liaison to the Syracuse City School District for the SUITR Program, a Masters Residency program in urban special education.
+She has provided school consultations for students with autism and staff development to over 60 school districts.
+Additionally, Professor Myers has been the faculty liaison to the Syracuse City School District for the SUITR Program, a Masters Residency program in urban special education.

 Autism Spectrum Disorders, disability studies, special education and teacher preparation, self-determination and transition planning, literacy education

 Business Journal News Network Successful Business Woman of the Year, Higher Education